splanck/vc/docs/pipeline.md

 Function definitions may also be marked with the `inline` specifier.
 When optimizations are enabled, very small inline functions may be expanded at their call sites.
-The compiler does not yet enforce the one-definition rule so multiple identical inline definitions are accepted.
+The parser now records the `inline` keyword in symbol tables so the semantic phase suppresses duplicate external definitions for identical inline functions.
 When combined with `static`, the `static` keyword must appear before `inline`.

 ### ir
 Defines the IR structures used throughout the rest of the compiler.